codeonlyjs/website/content/guide/components.md

 * The `load` method is `async`, so you can `await` it to know when the load has finished.
-* It's exception safe - any thrown errors are captured and the the `loading` flag is cleared on success or failure.
+* It's exception safe - any thrown errors are captured and the `loading` flag is cleared on success or failure.
 * It provides an easy mechanism for a component to know if data, an error or a spinner should be shown.
 * It's integrated with a broader "environment" loading mechanism